awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-exSymKey.md

         Cluster Error Status
         Node id 1 and err state 0x00000000 : HSM Return: SUCCESS
 ```
 Next, the example verifies that key `8`, the key to be exported, is a symmetric key that is extractable\.
 It also verifies that the wrapping key, key `262168`, is an AES key that exists only in the session\.
-You can use the findKey command, but this example exports the attributes of both keys to files and then uses `grep` to find the relevant attribute values in the file\.
+You can use the [findKey](key_mgmt_util-findKey.md) command, but this example exports the attributes of both keys to files and then uses `grep` to find the relevant attribute values in the file\.
 These commands use `getAttribute` with an `-a` value of `512` \(all\) to get all attributes for keys `8` and `262168`\.
-For information about the key attributes, see the [[ERROR] BAD/MISSING LINK TEXT](key-attribute-table.md)\.
+For information about the key attributes, see the [Key Attribute Reference](key-attribute-table.md)\.

 ```
 getAttribute -o 8 -a 512 -out attributes/attr_8